fabiusgasber/rock-paper-scissors/README.md

 # rock-paper-scissors
-A simple console based rock paper scissors game where the User can play against the Computer.
-A graphical user interface will be added soon.
+A simple rock paper scissors game where the User can play against the Computer via a graphical user interface.
 This is The Odin Projects Rock Paper Scissors Project! https://www.theodinproject.com/courses/web-development-101/lessons/rock-paper-scissors

-I learned a lot about parameters, conditionals, comparison and logical operators and functions!
+I learned a lot about parameters, conditionals, comparisons, logical operators, functions, event handling and DOM manipulation!

 Live Demo: https://fabiusgasber.github.io/rock-paper-scissors/